Working to fill the technology gap, CfAL provides computers and technology programs

 Digital Literacy for Early Learners

 CfAL’s Digital Literacy program provies families with access to online learning applications, helping expand digital literacy to low-income families and support children’s academic success.
-Through CfAL’s program, each family receives a tablet pre-loaded with educational applications for Pre-K through Middle School.
-Families must attend three out of four workshops to stay active in the program.
-The tablets are only able to access educational programs.
+Through CfAL’s program, each family receives a secure tablet pre-loaded with educational applications.

-To support family learning, CfAL hosts monthly workshops highlighting how technology can support academic success, while also identifying the dangers of unmonitored and/or excessive online activity.
+To support family learning, CfAL hosts workshops highlighting how technology can support academic success, while also identifying the dangers of unmonitored and/or excessive online activity.
 Each workshop introduces programs that support literacy and math skills such as GetEpic!, ABCYa, Code Monkey, and many more.
-Participants receive account logins and are taught how to track their children’s progress.

-CfAL is proud to launch new programs specifically designed to support youth express themselves safely online through website development, video and podcast creation, and coding.
+CfAL is proud to launch new programs specifically designed to support youth express themselves safely online through technology projects.

-Year-round classes are lead by Dr. Greg McVerry, a professor from Southern Connecticut State University.
-All classes are drop-in - come as often as you like!
-Each participant receives a free website.
+Year-round, this program is lead by Dr. Greg McVerry, a professor from Southern Connecticut State University.
+During the academic school year, classes are "drop-in" - come as often as you like!
+Each participant receives a free website, WeVideo account and other cool tech gifts.

 Let's Close the Gap Together!